kaiyote/kaiyote.github.io/content/blog/hello-world.md

 is that it did not put the function call parens after the state decorator, rendering the Typescript invalid.

 After this, I informed it that `lit-element` had been deprecated, and it cobbled together a nearly vanilla JS web-component using `html` and `render` from `lit-html` to handle the rendering, but it entirely lost the reactive re-rendering that `lit` gives you for free.
-When I then pointed out that it could just be using the `lit` npm package and not have to mess with vanilla JS web-components, it spit out the last variant before I gave up.
+When I then pointed out that it should be using the `lit` npm package and not have to mess with vanilla JS web-components, it spit out the last variant before I gave up.

 {% gpt "answer" %}